FanieVenter/VNTR-65/journal.md

 I decided to move back to the Rp2350 due to community support for the chips and better documentations.
 ### 16:21
 I finished designing the first verion of the schematic and made a basic pcb with all the multiplexers having thier buttons grouped with them.
+## Jul 10
+### 10:00
+I refactored the repository so that everything is organised nicely and in its own folder.